 Many students will enter the Biostatistics graduate program with previous graduate credit.
 At the time the program of studies is planned, transferring this work to the Vanderbilt record must be considered.
-The Biostatistics program allows a maximum of 6 hours transfer credit to be applied toward the elective course requirements for the PhD degree and a maximum of 16 hours transfer credit to be applied toward the core course requirements for the PhD degree (the latter for incoming students who pass the series 1 comprehensive examination at the PhD threshold prior to matriculation).
+The Biostatistics program allows a maximum of 6 hours transfer credit to be applied toward the elective course requirements for the Ph.D. degree and a maximum of 16 hours transfer credit to be applied toward the core course requirements for the Ph.D. degree (the latter for incoming students who pass the series 1 comprehensive examination at the Ph.D. threshold prior to matriculation).
 Transfer of credits should be completed before the end of the first semester of enrollment.
 This early assessment is essential for planning the student's program of study.
-The transfer credit worksheet and a copy of the transcript with these courses highlighted should be submitted to the Program Manager.
-The Program Manager will work with the Director of Graduate Studies and Graduate School for final approvals.
+The Graduate Transfer Credit Request form should be completed in Kuali.

-2. How do I get a VUMC ID?
+2. How do I get a VUMC Dual ID?

 Students who require access to systems or resources owned by both Vanderbilt University (VU) and Vanderbilt University Medical Center (VUMC) may need dual identities.
 These unique individuals are known as dual identity users and have two IDs.
 Dual identities at VU and VUMC have individual login credentials that provide access to each organization's applications and systems.
-An ID/username at VU is called a VUNE ID, and an ID/username at VUMC is called a VUMC ID.
+An ID/username at VU is called a VUnet ID, and an ID/username at VUMC is called a VUMC ID.
 Passwords must be set for each.
 Please contact the Program Manager to request a VUMC ID.

-3. Can a student switch from the MS track to the PhD track?
+3. Can a student switch from the M.S. track to the Ph.D. track?

 Yes.
-Students on the MS track who pass the series 1 theory and applied comprehensive examinations at the PhD level may have the opportunity to formally apply to the PhD program.
-Any students interested in a change of track are encouraged to engage in conversations with their academic advisor and the Director of

-Graduate Studies.
-Passing the series 1 comprehensive examinations at the PhD level does not automatically initiate a formal application for a track switch, nor does it guarantee eventual admission to the PhD program.
-In Fall semester of the second year, students should register for BIOS 7345 and BIOS 7361.
-Their performance in these courses, as well as on the series 1 comprehensive examinations, along with the availability of funding, will be reviewed by the Admissions Committee.
+Students on the M.S. track who pass the series 1 theory and applied comprehensive examinations at the Ph.D. level may have the opportunity to formally apply to the Ph.D. program.
+Any students interested in a change of track are encouraged to engage in conversations with their academic advisor and the Director of Graduate Studies.
+Passing the series 1 comprehensive examinations at the Ph.D. level does not automatically initiate a formal application for a track switch, nor does it guarantee eventual admission to the Ph.D. program.
+In Fall semester of the second year, students should register for BIOS 7345 and BIOS 8361.
+Factors considered by the Admissions Committee include not only performance on series 1 comprehensive examinations, but performance in coursework and overall engagement in the program.
+Admission to the Ph.D. program from the M.S. program is also contingent upon the availability of funding.